We breed 2-3 litters per year so usually we have

 The parents of your puppy will be health tested via a DNA test through Canine Health Check to rule out any potential genetic defects that could pass on to your puppy.
 If one of the parents has a gene for a genetic defect but the other does not, the puppy may inherit the gene but will not develop the condition.
 This would only be an issue if you were planning to breed the puppy.
 If the parents are clear on a genetic issue that means it is impossible for your puppy to develop that issue.
 Health testing reports are available to view upon request.

-Both parents are also examined by a veterinarian to check for any issues with their hearts, eyes, knees, and hips, as well as general health.
+Both parents are also regularly examined by our veterinarian to check for any issues with their hearts, eyes, teeth, knees, and hips, as well as general health.

 How much do your puppies cost?